East-Antarctic-Atlantis-model/Polygons/Readme.md

 ## Background

-The EA model is a spatial explicit ecosystem model designed to do ecosystem assessment and MSE .
-In this repository, we provide the "EAA29.shp" shapefile, which represents the boundaries and geographic features (Polygons) of the EA model for Antarctica.
+The EA model is a spatial explicit ecosystem model designed to assess ecosystem state under future conditions, and perform [MSE (Management Strategy Evaluation)](https://www.cmar.csiro.au/research/mse/index.htm).
+In this repository, we provide a collection of files used to represent the boundaries and geographic features (polygons) of the EA model for Antarctica.

-## History of the File
+- **Note:** this model is a small version of the original circum-Antarctic model designed by Beth Fulton.
+It is concentrated around Prydz Bay and the areas affected by seasonal sea ice extent south of the Kerguelen Plateau, in East Antarctica.

+## Content description
 - **[EAA29_cleaned.shp](EA29_2509/EAA29_cleaned.shp)**: This shapefile serves as the main input for the Atlantis model for Antarctica.
-It was created on 21/09/2023 based on a comprehensive data collection and processing effort (cite the people that worked on that).
-Previous versions:
+It was last updated on 25/09/2023 to include an additional box (box 22), and it is based on a comprehensive data collection and processing effort (cite the people that worked on that).
-        This model is a small version of the original EA model designed by Beth Fulton and concentrated around Prydz Bay and the areas affected by seasonal sea ice extent south of the Kerguelen Plateau, in East Antarctica.
 - **[EAA29_cl_xy](EA29_2509/EAA29_cl_xy.bgm)**, **[EAA29_cl_LL](EA29_2509/EAA29_cl_LL.bgm)**: .bgm files needed for model to run.
-They are generated through the generateBGM.sh script.
+They are generated through generateBGM.sh, which requires bgmeriser-stripped.jar to run.
-- **[generateBGM.sh](generateBGM.sh)**: script for turning shapefile (.shp) into a format readable by Atlantis model (.bgm).
+- **[generateBGM.sh](generateBGM.sh)** and **[bgmeriser-stripped.jar](bgmeriser-stripped.jar)**: script for turning shapefile (.shp) into a format readable by Atlantis model (.bgm).
 Modify as needed to reflect Coordinate Reference System (CRS).

 ## Decision Process for Polygon Creation